 Light a Fire

 Nothing sets the mood for a cozy night in quite like the flickering of a fireplace.
-If you don't have the luxury of a hearth, light a candle (or two, or more) to channel the feel of an afternoon by the fire.
+If you don't have the luxury of a hearth, light a candle (or more) to channel the feel of an afternoon by the fire.

 Multiply Your Seating

-Collect Cozy Throws
+Scatter Cozy Throws